saultcollege/shell-basics/README.md

 /www
 ```

-You may use multiple instances of `..` in a path
+You may use multiple instances of `..` in a path to navigate up multiple directories from the working directory:

 Example: